Human trafficking in Cambodia: Conditions

 Pimps are reported to imprison young children who are virgins.
 These children would not be placed to work until they had been presented to a series of bidders, such as high-ranking military officers, politicians, businessmen, and foreign tourists.
 Young girls working in brothels are in effect, sex slaves; they receive no money, only food, and armed guards stop them from running away.
 Children are often held captive, beaten, and starved to force them into prostitution.

 Cases

+Forced prostitution

+Cambodia is both a transit and destination country for women who are victims of trafficking and sexual exploitation in Southeast Asia.
+Women from rural areas of Cambodia, China, and Vietnam fall prey to trafficking networks and traffickers who transport them to major cities where they are sold or sexually exploited.

+A 2016 UNAIDS report estimated the number of sex workers in Cambodia at 34,000.